andrew/ultimate-awesome/README.md

 - [awesome-c](https://github.com/brandonhimpfen/awesome-c) - A curated list of C libraries, frameworks, compilers, tooling, utilities, learning resources, and ecosystem components.
 - [awesome-climate-tech](https://github.com/brandonhimpfen/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 - [awesome-css](https://github.com/brandonhimpfen/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
-- [awesome-economics](https://github.com/brandonhimpfen/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.
 - [awesome-flask](https://github.com/brandonhimpfen/awesome-flask) - A curated list of extensions, tools, frameworks, boilerplates, and learning resources for building web applications and APIs with Flask.
 - [awesome-g7](https://github.com/brandonhimpfen/awesome-g7) - A curated list of resources, reports, data, and policy tools related to the Group of Seven (G7).
 - [awesome-geoengineering](https://github.com/brandonhimpfen/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.